-Mixing smoking and cosmetic surgery can specifically result in increased pain, loss of skin, infections, death of tissue or fat cells, delayed healing, thick scarring, permanent vessel damage or blood clots.
-Speak with your surgeon about any concerns prior to your surgery, and partner together to avoid any of these potential healing risks.
+Mixing smoking and cosmetic surgery can specifically result in increased pain, loss of skin, infections, death of tissue or fat cells, delayed healing, thick scarring, permanent vessel damage, or blood clots.
+Speak with your surgeon about these concerns prior to your surgery, and partner together to avoid any of these potential healing risks.

 Direct contact with nicotine products poses the highest risk for surgical complications, but second-hand contact with smoke can have similar effects.
-The same goes for nicotine gum or patches – prior to and after a surgery, it is crucial that patients cease contact with nicotine, whether direct or second-hand, in order to prevent unwanted surgical results.
+The same goes for nicotine gum or patches – both prior to and after a surgery, it is crucial that patients cease contact with nicotine, whether direct or second-hand, in order to prevent unwanted surgical results or health complications.

 Smoking Before and After Plastic Surgery

-How long before plastic surgery do you have to quit smoking?
+How long before plastic surgery do I need to quit smoking?

 Our practice recommends stopping use of nicotine products three weeks to one month before plastic surgery.
 If the patient has a long smoking history, there is a greater risk of complications, and we recommend stopping nicotine use even further out from the surgery date.
 Regarding smoking after surgery, we recommend that patients do not smoke for one month to six weeks after the procedure for optimal healing.

-Even if patients stop smoking before plastic surgery and after, the patient’s history of tobacco use can still affect surgical results.
-But, quitting smoking and avoiding second hand smoke before and after the procedure is so important.
+Even if patients stop smoking before and after plastic surgery, the patient’s history of tobacco use can still affect surgical results.
+However, quitting smoking and avoiding second hand smoke before and after the procedure is critical for surgery success.
 Speak to your surgeon for further recommendations about your smoking habits during these few months.

-E-Cigarettes and Marijuana Dangerous Before and After Surgery
+E-Cigarettes and Marijuana Dangers Before and After Surgery

-In your initial consultation, your surgeon should tell you not to smoke before or after surgery.
-But, this doesn’t mean that you can reach for a cigarette substitute.
-E-cigarettes, vaporizers, pipes, cigars and hookah contain nicotine and produce the same negative effect on blood vessels.
-The same goes for nicotine chews, gums or patches.
+In your initial consultation, your surgeon should tell you not to smoke cigarettes before or after surgery.
+This doesn’t mean that you can reach for a cigarette substitute.
+E-cigarettes, vaporizers, pipes, cigars and hookah contain nicotine and produce the same negative effects on blood vessels.
+The same goes for nicotine chews, gums, or patches.
 While these products can aide in weaning off of cigarettes for people, they are dangerous to use before and after surgery.